ninewise/dissertation/introduction/chapter.md

 sequencing, is the conversion of physical DNA molecules into their DNA sequence, the order of the nucleotides in the chain.
 Current machinery is incapable of accurately and rapidly sequencing complete molecules.
-The DNA molecules are first split into shorter segments, called reads.
-These reads can vary in length from 100 base pairs up to a few 10.000 base pairs, depending on the used sequencing technology, with various read error types and rates.
+The DNA molecules are first split into shorter segments, from which reads are sequenced.
+These reads can vary in length from 25 base pairs up to a few 10.000 base pairs, depending on the used sequencing technology, with various read error types and rates.
 The result of sequencing is a data set of the DNA sequences of reads, along with some metadata such as the quality of a read.

 <!-- TODO mention genome / read set size -->